anthemion-org/ogle-web/README.md

 ### Class and function components

 Aside from `ViewSets` (and the error boundary) all components are implemented as functions, and most use hooks.
-That works well for simple components, but I think class components might have been better. `useEffect` is ugly, and pulls all sorts of non-rendering functionality into what were just render functions.
+That works well for simple components, but I think class components might have been better. `useEffect` is ugly, and it pulls all sorts of non-rendering functionality into what were just render functions.
 Handlers (if they do almost anything relevant) also must be defined there. `useCallback` adds another layer of nesting and indentation to these now massive functions.

 Bigger problems are produced by `useSelector` and `useDispatch`.
 These hooks — though convenient — couple the render code to specific selectors and actions, producing components that are _inherently less flexible_ than those wrapped by Redux’s (admittedly confusing) `connect` function.
 It’s easy to say that those are just bad hooks, and you can still use `connect` with your function components.
 If we eliminate the convenience of `useSelector` and `useDispatch`, however, I don’t see much reason to prefer functions over classes.